top of page

 Book Cover.jpg

-Available for pre-order, we recently (finally!) finished an edited volume all about modern takes on pupillometry research.
+We recently (finally!) finished an edited volume all about modern takes on pupillometry research.
 Since the early 2000s, pupillometry research has surged in popularity.
 Although many researchers have written helpful reviews and tutorials, the only compiled resource was published in the 1970s.
 We brought together researchers with expertise across many psychological, neurophysiological, and quantitative domains to put together a book that we hope helps guide and inspire new pupillometry research.
 Section 1 explores the neurophysiological basis of task-evoked pupillary responses, Section 2 explores the use of pupillometry in psychological science, and Section 3 provides in-depth discussions and tutorials for pupillary analysis.
 I am so grateful to all of our contributing authors for their excellent chapters!

 jail-983153_640_edited.jpg